 What Filc and other yoga teachers have witnessed firsthand, science is beginning to prove: There are major benefits of yoga for trauma survivors.
 And this new couldn’t come soon enough, given that levels of PTSD and trauma-related conditions are the rise,.

-Trauma more common than you may realise
+Trauma is more common than most people realise.

 Major steps are being taken to help people with PTSD [including the military’s use of TM for PTSD)